 The Emergence of the Big Bang Theory

-Before the groundbreaking discoveries of the 20th century, many scientists believed in the idea of an eternal universe—one without a beginning or end that remained constant over time.
+Before the groundbreaking discoveries of the 20th century, many scientists believed in the idea of an eternal universe, one without a beginning or end that remained constant over time.
 This idea was popular because it seemed to simplify some of the biggest questions about existence.
 If the universe had always existed, there was no need to wrestle with questions like how it began, why it exists, or whether it was created.
-This perspective was particularly appealing to those subscribing to atheistic assumptions, as it eliminated the need for a Creator or divine intervention to explain the origin of the cosmos.
-By suggesting a universe without a beginning, they could align their scientific observations with a belief in a cosmos operating independently of any external influence.
+For those subscribing to a godless cosmos, this was an elegant loophole: no beginning meant no Creator, and the universe could remain a purely self-contained system, operating independently of any external influence.

 (*The following is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
 This is part two of four in the book)

-One of the most remarkable revelations of the 20th century was the discovery that the universe had a beginning—or at least, that seems to be the case.
-This idea appeared to be at odds with the framework of naturalistic cosmology, as it suggested an initiating cause for the universe that had to be situated within the universe itself—a notion that seemed paradoxical.
+Perhaps the most jarring twist of the 20th century was the discovery that the universe had a beginning—or so it seems.
+At first glance, this appears to be at odds with the framework of naturalistic cosmology, as it suggested an initiating cause for the universe that had to be situated within the universe itself, which doesn’t really make much sense.
 In simpler terms, considering the naturalistic perspective that “nature” exists autonomously and encompasses all that exists, it would be unexpected for the universe to have a beginning.
-Any initiating causes for the universe would have to lie within the universe, a concept that challenges conventional reasoning.
+After all, if the universe had a starting point, where could that cause possibly reside?
+Surely not within the very system that was supposedly being brought into existence.

-What made scientists rethink the idea of a universe with a clear starting point?
-It all traces back to the 1920s and an astronomer named Edwin Hubble.
+At the 100-inch Hooker Telescope on Mount Wilson, Edwin Hubble was making measurements that would shatter the comfortable notion of an eternal, unchanging cosmos.
 Night after night, Hubble gazed through his telescope, studying distant galaxies.
-What he noticed would change our understanding of the cosmos forever: these galaxies weren’t just sitting still—they were moving away from each other.
+What he noticed would change our understanding of the cosmos forever: these galaxies weren’t just sitting still, they were moving away from each other.
 The universe, it seemed, was expanding.

 Hubble’s breakthrough came from observing something called “redshift.”
 When light from distant galaxies reached Earth, it appeared slightly redder than expected.
 This wasn’t just a random quirk; it was a clue.
 Hubble realised this redshift was similar to the Doppler effect—the phenomenon where an ambulance siren drops in pitch as it speeds away.
 In the same way, light stretches into longer, redder wavelengths when objects move away from us.
 By measuring how much light from galaxies shifted toward the red end of the spectrum, Hubble could calculate their speed and distance.